 Industry Analysis & Industry Trends

-The Road Freight Transport industry dominates the Australian market for non-bulk freight, leveraging advantages in price, speed, convenience and reliability.
+The Road Freight Transport industry dominates the Australian non-bulk freight market, leveraging advantages in price, speed, convenience and reliability.
 The industry's largest vehicles transport goods between and across states, competing successfully with the rail freight, water freight and airfreight industries.
 Within cities, light commercial vehicles are the dominant form of transport for the ‘last mile' of delivery.
 The industry's major markets are diversified across the entire economy and demand for road freight transport services is a lead indicator for changes in economic growth.
 Businesses hold less stock prior to an economic downturn, and for a period afterwards, which reduces demand for the transport of goods... purchase to read more

 Industry Report - Industry Investment Chapter